PhysCorp/AutomatedRadioStation/README.md

 https://github.com/blue-fish/Real-Time-Voice-Cloning

 # Install Instructions:
 This should be used on a Debian-based Linux distro!
+I haven't tested other Linux distros, as well as Windows and Mac OS!
+Expect multiple errors.

 Prereq: Clone the repo.
 Terminal: "git clone https://github.com/PhysCorp/AutomatedRadioStation.git"